nithyaramakrishnan/data-shield/faq.md

 {: #impact}
 {: faq}

-Performance overhead depends on the nature of the workload.
-For CPU intensive workload, the performance overhead is minimal.
-For memory and IO intensive applications, the overhead is caused due to paging and context switching.
-The amount of overhead generally depends on the size of the memory footprint of an application in relation to the SGX enclave page cache.
+The performance of your application depends on the nature of your workload.
+If you have a CPU intensive workload, the effect that {{site.data.keyword.datashield_short}} has on your app is minimal.
+But, if you have memory or IO intensive applications you might notice an effect due to paging and context switching.
+The size of the memory footprint of your app in relation to the SGX enclave page cache is generally how you can determine {{site.data.keyword.datashield_short}}'s impact.